CSCfi/csc-user-guide/docs/support/tutorials/mahti-rhel8-test.md

 ## CPU and GPU nodes with RHEL8

-New OS can be tested on two partitions, `rhel8-cpu` and `rhel8-gpu`, which have 16 and 2 respectively.
+New OS can be tested on two partitions, `rhel8-cpu` and `rhel8-gpu`, which have 16 CPU nodes and 2 GPU nodes respectively.